Murrenbach Falls (Mürrenbachfälle)

 Authorities

-Murrenbach Falls resides near the town of Lauterbrunnen, which sits within the Interlaken-Oberhasli District of the Bern Canton.
-I can’t find an official governmental authority administering this waterfall.
-So for information or inquiries about the area as well as current conditions, you may try visiting the Bern Canton website.
+Murrenbach Falls resides between the towns of Stechelberg and Lauterbrunnen, which sit within the Interlaken-Oberhasli District of the Bern Canton.
+It may be administered by the authorities of the Lauterbrunnen municipality.
+So for information or inquiries about the area as well as current conditions, you may try visiting their tourism office website.

 Tagged with: lauterbrunnen, bernese oberland, bern, switzerland, swiss alps, waterfall, train, interlaken, swiss rail, murren, schilthorn